top of page

 Skinfold Calipers & Bioimpedance (InBody)

-These are commonly used in gyms.
+These are commonly used in gym settings.

 BodPod & Hydrostatic Weighing

-These are historically used in research settings.
+These methods have historically been used in research settings and offer reasonable accuracy.

-In London, access is far more limited than DEXA.
+Access is considerably more restricted than DEXA.

 DEXA Scan